GuyTeichman/RNAlysis/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.7, 3.8, and for PyPy.
+3. The pull request should work for Python versions 3.7 - 3.10, and for PyPy.
 Check https://coveralls.io/github/GuyTeichman/RNAlysis and make sure that the tests pass for all supported Python versions.